Note: posted originally on Red Teams.

 Essential: the plan might fail but you can still run a contingency.

-Non-Essential: good to have, but it if doesn’t happen the plan will most likely still succeed.
+Non-Essential: good to have, but it if doesn’t happen the plan will still succeed.

 Next, ID the threats.
 Ask questions like: What can happen?
 When?
 What is most likely to happen?
 How?
 Write the questions and the answers next to each part identified.
 Give a probability rank to those threats: